Gain Real, Organic Instagram Followers.

 Space out posts if you post more than once a day: too many posts uploaded close to one another can appear spammy on other people’s feeds.
 Posting too often also doesn’t give your content enough time to be seen and engaged by your followers

-Post portrait over landscape: portrait images appear bigger in feeds, drawing more attention and potentially leading to more engagement.
+Post portrait over the landscape: portrait images appear bigger in feeds, drawing more attention and potentially leading to more engagement.

 Don’t post low-resolution photos: there are way too many incredible photos on Instagram for you to be posting grainy, low-resolution photos.
 Even if your photo does show up on someone’s feed, if it’s surrounded by higher quality content, then your content is simply going to be ignored.

 Create an editorial calendar: know what and how often you’re going to be posting before you begin posting.
 To get started, look at the top 10 profiles in your niche and do some competitive analysis.
 Pull the main themes and consistent qualities from their content (What are they posting?
 How often?
-Are there any consistent patterns having to do with color or shape?) and apply them into the creation of your own content.
+Are there any consistent patterns having to do with color or shape?) and apply them to the creation of your own content.
 AiGrow’s scheduler can help with this process.

-Advertise your top posts: the more likes, comments and general engagement a post gets, the higher up that post will appear when people search for related hashtags.
+Advertise your top posts: the more likes, comments, and general engagement a post gets, the higher up that post will appear when people search for related hashtags.
 Ideally, you want to reach the trending Top 9 grid – place photo here.

 Take note of what does well and create similar content: look at general engagement – likes, comments, reshares, etc. and more in-depth Instagram analytics to see which of your content is performing the best and incorporate this data into the creation of future content.